Hanaori-san Still Wants to Fight in the Next Life: Manga

-The series is written and illustrated by Hekiru Hikawa.
-It began serialization in Kodansha's Monthly Morning Two magazine on August 23, 2021.
-The first tankōbon volume was published on February 22, 2022.
-Eight volumes have been released as of September 2025.
+Written and illustrated by Hekiru Hikawa, Hanaori-san Still Wants to Fight in the Next Life began serialization in Kodansha's seinen manga magazine Monthly Morning Two on August 23, 2021, with the first tankōbon volume released on February 22, 2022.
+Ten volumes have been released as of July 2026.

+In December 2025, Seven Seas Entertainment announced that they had licensed the series for English publication in an 2-in-1 omnibus format, with the first omnibus set to be released in October 2026.